medbiga/airbnb-clone-project/README.md

 DevOps engineer: Facilitates cooperation between development and operations teams and Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery.

 # Technology Stack
-Django, MySQL, CI/CD, Docker, GitHub
+Django, MySQL, CI/CD, Docker, GitHub.

-#Database Design
+# Database Design
 entities required for this project are Users, Properties, Bookings, Reviews, and Payments. for Users there are many fiels such as: Fname, Lname, DOB, PhoneNumber, Address.
 For Properties, there are PropertyID, location, state.

-#Feature Breakdown
+# Feature Breakdown
 user management, property management, booking system.
 Property management: managers/owners.
 In this managers can manage their hotel's related information User management: customers.
 In this customers can search and book a hotel.